isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         return result;
     }

+Although `cached_computation` works perfectly in a single-threaded environment, in a multi-threaded environment the two `static` variables result in data races and thus undefined behavior.

 There are several ways that this example could be made safe for a multi-threaded environment:

 * Delegate concurrency concerns upwards to the caller.